 If you suspect your loved one has suffered a preventable infection that led to a change in their condition or premature death, you likely have the right to seek financial compensation for your damages.
 Our Pontiac nursing home abuse attorneys can handle every aspect of obtaining your recompense.

-If your loved one suffered their injuries while residing at any Illinois nursing facility including Good Samaritan – Pontiac, Rosenfeld Injury Lawyers can take immediate action.
+If your loved one suffered their injuries while residing at any Illinois nursing facility including Good Samaritan – Pontiac, Rosenfeld Injury Lawyers LLC can take immediate action.
 To ensure your compensation cases successfully resolved, contact our Livingston County elder abuse law firm today at (888) 424-5757 for a free case consultation.
 No upfront fees are required.